Selina-Varshney/Fingerprint-recognition/README.md

 Real- real fingerprints
 Altered- blurred,faded,rotated versions of real dataset

-Then run: main.py- the main python code images- (authorised, no_entry) for displaying a prompt, have also been provided in this repository.
+Then run: main.py- the main python code.
+Images- (authorised, no_entry) for displaying a prompt, have also been provided in this repository.

 For authorized access:
 Prompt: